rubennatru/d3js-mandatory/Readme.md

                   current_stats,
                   InfectedEntry
                 } from "./stats";

+### Third Step

-        * Print 2 buttons in our code, to select the different data:
+   - Print 2 buttons in our code, to select the different data:
             ``` Typescript _/src/index.html_

                   <body>